Vivid-Project/frontend/README.md

 - Entirety of project was built in 12 days
 - Explored and learned PWA technology, including service workers and offline caching
-- Succesfully integrated Cypress testing for the first time
+- Successfully integrated Cypress testing for the first time
 - Collaborated with Backend Engineers to create custom endpoints to utilize

 ## Roadmap